 Symbols and numbers are atoms.
 The ACL2s universe includes other atoms, such as strings and characters.
-For example, "hello" is a string and #\A is a character.
+For example, "hello" is a string and #A is a character.
 Strings and characters evaluate to themselves.
+ACL2s also includes other types of atoms, e.g., complex numbers, but we do not use them in these notes.

-2.5 Lists
+2.5 Conses and Lists

-Lists allow us to create non-atomic data.
+Conses and lists allow us to create non-atomic data.